Midland Main Line upgrade: 2020 and onwards timeframe

-On 6 July 2021 it was announced that a Microsoft Teams meeting would be taking place on 12 July 2021 to discuss bidding for extension of the upgrade and electrification of the line from Market Harborough to Sheffield a key stage in the project going ahead.
+A meeting took place in July 2021 to discuss bidding for extension of the upgrade and electrification of the line from Market Harborough to Sheffield a key stage in the project going ahead.
 The work would go out to tender in September 2022.

 On 18 November 2021, the Integrated Rail Plan (IRP) was published.
 This affected parts of the HS2 programme including curtailing much of the eastern leg but did include full Midland Main Line electrification and upgrades.

 On 21 December 2021 the DfT officially announced that work would start on 24 December 2021 on electrification of the section of line between Kettering and Market Harborough.
 Grant Shapps controversially claimed this work was proof the IRP was being implemented quickly.

-On 24 May 2022 in an article in New Civil Engineer, it was announced that delivery was already in progress from Kettering to Syston South Junction and given the section name RS1.
-Contractors are being invited to a "Market engagement" event on 15 June 2022 for the remaining sections to allow bimode trains to run on electric power all the way to Sheffield.
+On 24 May 2022 in an article in New Civil Engineer, it was announced that delivery was already in progress from Kettering to Wigston and given the section name RS1 (Route Section 1 – sometimes also referred to as K2W).
+Contractors were invited to a market engagement event on 15 June 2022 for the remaining sections to allow bimodal trains to run on electric power all the way to Sheffield.
 These sections for continued work were outlined.
 RS is a Route Section.

-In the August 2022 edition of Modern Railways, Roger Ford states that RS3 will have high priority because of the diversionary route capabilities it brings.
+In the August 2022 edition of Modern Railways, Roger Ford stated that RS3 will have high priority because of the diversionary route capabilities it brings.
+The whole project has an advantage in that it is not driven by a timetable change.
+The eight route sections are: